Accounting for Unobserved Confounding in Domain Generalization: Violation of invariances in the presence of unobserved confounders

-\textbf{Results.} In this section, given the above two training datasets, we inspect the weights learned in a simple one layer feed-forward neural network to determine exactly whether unobserved confounding induces a given learning paradigm to exploit spurious correlations and to what extent.
+\textbf{Results.} Given the above two training datasets, we inspect the weights learned in a simple one layer feed-forward neural network to determine exactly whether unobserved confounding induces a given learning paradigm to exploit spurious correlations and to what extent.

 In principle, causal solutions are recoverable with DIRM (with $\lambda\rightarrow\infty$) because we do observe environments with shifts in both $p(X_1)$ and $p(X_2)$ (irrespective of the presence or not of unobserved confounders).
 That is, conditions for Lemma 1 are satisfied and solutions are unique.
 We demonstrate this fact empirically in Table \ref{bias}.
 We see that this holds approximately for the proposed objective with estimated coefficients $(0.01, 0.95)$ for $(X_1,X_2)$ close to the true causal coefficients $(0,1)$.
 In contrast, ERM returns biased coefficients and so does IRM, which highlights the fact that enforcing minimum gradients on average (ERM) or simultaneously across environments (the regularization proposed by IRM) is not appropriate to recover causal coefficients in the presence of unobserved confounders.
 If, however, no unobserved confounders exist in the system being modelled ($H:=0$ in the data generating mechanism) our objective and IRM are equivalent in the limit, and estimated parameters coincide with the causal solution approximately.
 This experiment is given in Table \ref{nobias}.